lareza-farhan-wanaghi/metrodata-academy-sibkm-devsecops-task-1/readme.md

    <img src="_resources/Screenshot%202023-08-28%20at%2009.58.35.png" width="75%"/>

-3. Connect to MySQL server
+3. Connect to MySQL server.
    ```bash
    sudo mysql -u root
    ```

-4. Create a new database
+4. Create a new database.
    ```sql
    CREATE DATABASE HR;
    ```

-5. Switch to the new database
+5. Switch to the new database.
    ```sql
    USE HR;
    ```

-6. Import data using the uploaded `.sql` file
+6. Import data using the uploaded `.sql` file.
    ```sql
    source /path/to/data.sql;
    ```